1kanishka10/4Sight.synq/README.md

 **Fifty messages in.
 Five things you actually have to do.**

-Synq reads a fresher's campus WhatsApp groups and returns what needs doing — ranked, deduplicated, and never invented.
+Synq reads a fresher's campus WhatsApp groups and returns what needs doing — ranked, deduplicated, and never invented..

 Built for SheVibes Vibeathon 2026, Track 3 — *AI for Smarter Campus Information*.